threatsimple/chartmoji/README.md

 # chartmoji

-A little dataviz can go a long way.
+A little dataviz goes a long way.

-Chartmoji are little embedded charts that can be used inline in certain tools like slack to communicate a series of values in a visual way.
+Chartmoji are small embedded charts that can be used inline in certain tools like slack to communicate a series of values in a visual way.

+These are essentially an emoji implementation of Edward Tufte's sparkline concept.

-Assume you had a series of values from some system and wanted to show the trend, with the values  `[100, 50, 100, 0]`, you could show :chart_ln2101: instead.
+Assume you had a series of values and wanted to show the trend.
+Given the values `[100, 50, 100, 0]`, you could just include it inline :chart_ln2101: instead.
 It's much easier to understand the values this way.

-Or perhaps you wanted to show it as a bar chart, :chart_bar2101:.
+There's also a bar chart version: :chart_bar2101:.

+## quickstart

+Clone this repo, and the emoji can be found in `images/line` and `images/bar`.
+Upload them wherever you see fit to use them.

+There's a lot of images though, so if you're adding them to slack, you probably want to see the uploader section below to help automate that.

 ## how's it work?